Opel Commodore

-The Opel Commodore is an executive car (E-segment) produced by Opel from 1967 to 1982.
+The Opel Commodore is an executive car (E-segment) produced by Opel from 1967 to 1986.
 It is the six-cylinder variant of the Rekord with styling differences.
-The Commodore nameplate was used by Opel from 1967 to 1982.
+The Commodore nameplate was used by Opel from 1967 to 1982 in Europe and to 1986 in South Africa.
 However, its nameplate/lineage continued until 2020 with the Australian Holden Commodore.
 The last generation was sold in the United Kingdom primarily as the Vauxhall Viceroy although Opel models were also sold.